chenwei0129/cartoonGAN/README.md

 # cartoonGAN

-This is the cartoonGAN[1], which can cartoonize any image, even webcam(real time), to cartoon style.
+This is the cartoonGAN[1] implement, which can cartoonize any image, even webcam(real time), to cartoon style.